 - Funeral and/or burial costs

-- Loss of income, if you depended on the deceased for income
+- Loss of income, if the deceased was a provider for you/your family

 - Loss of future earnings and/or expected inheritance